 If you’re pitching up a tent or touring in a caravan, our campsite in Northumberland offers useful dog lead hooks which are included on every camping pitch.

 If you’re looking for dog walks in

 Northumberland, Herding Hill Farm has so many, right on

 its doorstep!
-If you don’t fancy travelling too far, we even have a 1km circular
+If you don’t fancy travelling too far or are looking for a dog friendly campsite near me, we even have a 1km circular

 dog walk on site which has far reaching views and takes you past